techno-tim/littlelink-server/README.md

 ## Supported Links
 Check the [config](https://github.com/techno-tim/littlelink-server/blob/master/src/config.js) file for all supported buttons!

+## Google Analytics Support

+See [Getting Started with Analytics](https://support.google.com/analytics/answer/1008015?hl=en).
+After getting your GA Tracking Id, use your tracking Id as environment variable like `GA_TRACKING_ID=G-XXXXXXXXXX`  (See the example below)
 ## Docker

 This container image is published on both [GitHub Container Registry](https://github.com/techno-tim/littlelink-server/pkgs/container/littlelink-server) and [DockerHub](https://hub.docker.com/repository/docker/timothystewart6/littlelink-server) choose whichever one works for you.
 They will both be updated during CI.